 It’s better to use a credit card or take a personal line of credit for smaller projects, expenses, and other similar uses for which HELOCs aren't suited.
 These are forms of unsecured debt that won’t cost you your home if you don’t repay.

-Also, saving up money over time for emergency funds and discretionary expenses like vacations and cars is always better than going farther into debt.
+Also, saving up money over time for emergencies and discretionary expenses is always better than going farther into debt.

 How to Apply for a HELOC

 The process is similar to applying for any mortgage loan.
 Here are several steps:

 - Check your credit.
 Pull your credit reports, and make sure they’re in good shape.

 - Know your FICO score, since it will help determine your loan eligibility and interest rate.